Wanted poster: Bounty

-Dead or alive

 Historically, some wanted posters offering a reward contained the phrase "dead or alive".
-Thus one would get a reward for either bringing the person or his body to the authorities.
-This could indicate that the person was an outlaw, and that it was permissible to kill him.
-Alternatively, it might mean that it was permissible to kill him if he resisted arrest.
+Thus, one would get a reward for either bringing the person or their corpse to the authorities.
+This could indicate that the person was an outlaw, and that it was permissible to kill them.
+Alternatively, the phrase might mean that it was permissible to kill them if they resisted arrest.
 While most issuers of wanted posters instead preferred the target to be taken alive in order to stand trial, some private organizations were willing to go to these extreme measures to protect their interests.